Dansbo/connect-4/README.md

 My first obstacle will be to make the sprites appear on the top of the screen and then I figure the user can use the arrow keys and the return bottom to move the piece and release it down the column.

+As the game has 6 rows by 7 columns I figure that in order to fill all the spaces there should be 42 game pieces in total an thus 21 per player.

+The only instance I can figure there would be a draw is if all spaces are filled up and no one has four pieces in a row.

 After that I need to have some bytes set aside to store the information of where there are pieces so that the computer at a later time can figure out if anyone has won the game.

 ____________________________________________________________________________________________________